bothlab/miniscope-adapters/README.md

 ## SMA connector to coax cable

 Use the `Coax-to-SMAEdge` design files, usually the manufacturer will do panelization of the small circuit boards fo you.
-The solder the cable to this adaptor, ground to the center pad, signal to the SMA inner pin.
+The solder the cable to this adapter, ground to the center pad, signal to the SMA inner pin.

-## Commutator adaptors
+## Rotary joint adapters

-You will need at least the `SMA-to-HarwinM80` and `Coax-to-HarwinM80` adaptors for this application, they are included in the `SMA-Harwin-U.FL-Coax_MultiPanel-Scored` panel with all adaptor boards.
+You will need at least the `SMA-to-HarwinM80` and `Coax-to-HarwinM80` adapters for this application, they are included in the `SMA-Harwin-U.FL-Coax_MultiPanel-Scored` panel with all adapter boards.

-With the adaptors, we were able to use a Doric Lenses assisted rotary joint for animal experiments as displayed in this schema:
+With the adapters, we were able to use a Doric Lenses assisted rotary joint for animal experiments as displayed in this schema:

 ![Miniscope-RotaryJoint-DAQ Schema](graphics/rotaryjoint-to-miniscope_schema.png "Schema of how to connect the commutator to Miniscope DAQ")